List of content you will read in this article:

 This action will open the nano editor for your particular text file.

 - The right arrow key is used to select the complete text data of the file after the starting mark has been positioned.
-When you've picked all of the file's contents, it'll be outlined in white.
+When you've selected multiple lines in nano or select all in nano, it'll be outlined in white.

 Using the set of key combinations, we can easily select all lines in a nano text editor.
 Set the marker and select all the text in a nano text editor.
-You can then execute whatever copy or paste the command you want to do after selecting all the lines in the nano editor.
+After selecting all the lines in the nano editor, you can execute whatever copy or paste command you want.